Texas

 Texas Capture or Use of Biometric Identifier Act (CUBI)

-The Capture or Use of Biometric Identifier Act, codified as Chapter 503 of the Texas Business and Commerce Code, provides dedicated protections for biometric data that go beyond the TDPSA's general sensitive data provisions.
+The Capture or Use of Biometric Identifier Act (CUBI) is codified at Chapter 503 of the Texas Business and Commerce Code.
+It predates the TDPSA and provides dedicated protections for biometric data beyond what the TDPSA's sensitive data provisions require.

 What CUBI Covers

-CUBI regulates the capture and use of biometric identifiers for commercial purposes.
+CUBI regulates the capture and commercial use of biometric identifiers.
 The law defines biometric identifiers as:

 - Retina or iris scans